mother/socket.io-adapter-mongo/README.md

 ### adapter(uri[, opts])

-`uri` is a a mongodb:// uri.
+`uri` is a a mongodb:// uri string

+If using this method of calling the adapter, the uri string will used instead of the uri property in the options object.

 For a list of options see below.

 ### adapter(opts)

 The following options are allowed:

+- `uri`: mongodb:// uri string this property or the `mongoose` property are **required**.
 - `key`: the name of the key to pub/sub events on as prefix (`socket.io`)
 - `collectionName`: the name of the capped collection to be used (`socket.io-message-queue`)
 - `collectionSize`: the size of the capped collection to be used, in bytes (`1000000`) (10mb)
-- `mongoose`: an existing mongoose instance that can be used instead of a mongodb:// uri
+- `mongoose`: an existing Mongoose instance that can be used instead of a mongodb:// uri
+- `mOptions`: options to pass to Mongoose

+## Notes

+The following options are passed to Mongoose by default:

+- `useNewUrlParser`: true
+- `useUnifiedTopology`: true
+- `autoReconnect`: true

+If you want to override these options, just include them in `mOptions`.

 ## License